grantcarthew/node-rethinkdb-job-queue/WORKLOG.md

 Check for invalid priority values for job options.

+Progress updates should update the local object also.

 ## Update events in tests to support x of y

 *   queue-process.spec Done!